cephdon/sample-android-SAMInBLE/README.md

 More about SAMI
 ---------------

-If you are not familiar with SAMI we have extensive documentation at http://developer.samsungsami.io
+If you are not familiar with SAMI, we have extensive documentation at http://developer.samsungsami.io

 The full SAMI API specification with examples can be found at http://developer.samsungsami.io/sami/api-spec.html

 We blog about advanced sample applications at http://blog.samsungsami.io/

-To create and manage your services and devices on SAMI visit developer portal at http://devportal.samsungsami.io
+To create and manage your services and devices on SAMI, visit developer portal at http://devportal.samsungsami.io

 Licence and Copyright
 ---------------------